What is Advocacy?

 Advocacy is simply expressing your interest in a specific cause and taking action to support that cause.

-What is Bell PTSA advocating for this year?
+What is Bell PTSA advocating for?

 An accessible and inclusive playground

 Did you know Bell Elementary’s playground is not ADA compliant?
 We recently had a Bell student who was unable to play with her friends on the playground because she could not access it with her wheelchair.
 When we see injustices like this, we must act!